-indenture Robert Owen apprenticed Fuclid banker refuge American Revolution Charles Wilson Peale London steamboat Clermont oil portrait loner engineering Royal Academy canal Society of Arts, Commerce, and Manufacturing inventor Chancellor Robert Livingston Philadelphia John Barker Church lectures submarine warfare rope-making machine U.S. Chesapeake and Leopold "Fulton's Folly" Harriet Fulton Phoenix Aaron Ogden Fort Pitt 350 miles monopoly
+indenture Robert Owen banker apprenticed refuge American Revolution Euclid steamboat Clermont oil portrait London Charles Wilson Peale loner engineering Royal Academy inventor Society of Arts, Commerce, and Manufacturing canal Chancellor Robert Livingston Philadelphia John Barker Church lectures submarine warfare rope-making machine U.S. Chesapeake and Leopold "Fulton's Folly" Harriet Fulton Phoenix Aaron Ogden monopoly Fort Pitt 350 miles

 - 2. Pass out one index card to each student (more if there are extras). - 3.
 Allow students to move around the room to share their card with others and try to piece together what the article might be about. - 4.
 Provide students time to meet in groups to discuss what they believe the article they are about to read will be about. - 5.
 Have students make a list of 5-10 sentences using the words they reviewed to predict what the article will be about.
 (Remind them that historians often have only limited success as they seek out information.) - 6.
-Select one student from each group to act as scribe and have one be the presenter. - 7.
+Select one student from each group to act as a scribe and have one be the presenter. - 7.
 Post on the wall for all to review. - 8.
 Then read the article with students.
 Allow them time to take notes. - 9.
 Have students get back into their groups and make corrections to their predictions.